jellyfin-archive/jellyfin-docs/docs/administrator-docs/installing.md

 **NOTE:** Ubuntu users may find that the ffmpeg dependency package is not present in their release or is simply a rebranded `libav` which is not directly compatible.
 Please obtain the `ffmpeg` package directly from [their repository](https://ffmpeg.org/) to use Jellyfin on Ubuntu.

+**NOTE:** Only 64-bit (amd64) versions of Linux are supported as there is no Microsoft DotNET available for 32-bit (i386) Linux systems.

 1. Install HTTPS transport for APT if you haven't already:
     `sudo apt install apt-transport-https`